The Measure of a Man (Star Trek: The Next Generation): Writing

 The episode was the television debut for writer Melinda M. Snodgrass.
 She had previously been an attorney at a law practice, but she quit the position, and a friend suggested that she become a writer.
 She wrote an outline of a Star Trek: The Original Series novel for Pocket Books, which was purchased and became The Tears of the Singers.
-She also acted as a co-writer for the Wild Cards anthology and subsequent books, alongside George R.R.
-Martin.
-Snodgrass submitted a spec script to Paramount Television for "The Measure of a Man" for Star Trek: The Next Generation.
-As a result of the 1988 Writers Guild of America strike, the studio was looking for more scripts of this type and so it was accepted.
+She also acted as a co-writer for the Wild Cards anthology and subsequent books, alongside George R. R. Martin.
+Snodgrass submitted a speculative script to Paramount Television for "The Measure of a Man" for Star Trek: The Next Generation.
+As a result of the 1988 Writers Guild of America strike, the studio was looking for more scripts of this type, so it was accepted.

 She said that although most watchers perceived the episode as being Data-centric, Snodgrass felt that it focused on the actions of Picard and referred to Data as the catalyst for the plot.
 Following her work on this episode, Snodgrass was recruited as a staff writer and story editor with Leonard Mlodinow and Scott Rubenstein.
-When four episodes later, the other two editors left the series, Snodgrass ended up being the only one on staff for the remainder of the season.
+When, four episodes later, the other two editors left the series, Snodgrass ended up being the only one on staff for the remainder of the season.
 She was promoted to executive script consultant for the third season, but left the staff after the end of that year.

 "The Measure of a Man" features several references to events in previous episodes, such as the discussion of Data's relationship with Tasha Yar, previously alluded to in "The Naked Now" and the revelation of Data's off switch in "Datalore".
 This is also the first episode to have a scene of the crew's poker game, which continued to feature throughout the series and was the final scene of the series finale, "All Good Things...".

 Guest stars

-Guest stars included Brian Brophy, who had previously appeared as Traker in the science fiction television series Max Headroom.
+Guest stars included Brian Brophy, who had previously appeared as Traker in the science-fiction television series Max Headroom.
 His character, Bruce Maddox, was later mentioned in The Next Generation episode "Data's Day" as continuing to correspond with Data.
 Bruce Maddox later appeared in Star Trek: Picard played by John Ales.
-Amanda McBroom played Captain Phillipa Louvois; McBroom was a fan of Star Trek and was well known for appearances on Broadway, several television series and from winning the Golden Globe Award for Best Original Song in 1980 for "The Rose" from the film of the same name.
-Louvois later appeared in the non-canon novel Articles of the Federation.
+Amanda McBroom played Captain Phillipa Louvois and was a fan of Star Trek, well known for appearances on Broadway, several television series, and from winning the Golden Globe Award for Best Original Song in 1980 for "The Rose" from the film of the same name.
+Louvois later appeared in the noncanonical novel Articles of the Federation.
 Clyde Kusatsu appeared as Admiral Nakamura and would later appear in "Phantasms" and The Next Generation series finale.
-The character has since also appeared in several pieces of non-canon fiction.
+The character has since also appeared in several pieces of noncanonical fiction.
 Though uncredited, Denise Crosby makes a cameo as Tasha Yar in a holographic projection.